St. Tammany Parish, Louisiana: K-12 education

+Tertiary education

 St. Tammany Parish is within the service areas of two community colleges: Northshore Technical Community College and Delgado Community College.
 Northshore Technical Community College has its main campus in Lacombe; this campus was established in January 2017.
 Additionally Nunez Community College in Chalmette, and the Sidney Collier Campus in East New Orleans of Delgado Community College are in proximity to the parish.
 Previously Covington and Slidell hosted campuses of Delgado Community College, with Slidell having the Slidell Learning Center and later the Northshore-Slidell campus, and with Covington having the Northshore-Covington Campus.
 The latter opened in summer 2002.
 The Slidell campus closed in 2016 due to financial issues.

 The parish is the eponym of Saint Tammany Hall on the campus of Southeastern Louisiana University, in neighboring Tangipahoa Parish.